Updated April 2026

 Compared to the highest-paying markets (SF, NYC), yes.
 Remote designers typically earn 5-15% less than in-office designers at the same company in those cities.
 But compared to local rates in most US cities, remote designers earn 10-20% MORE because they access higher-paying employer pools.
 The net effect: remote work is financially beneficial for anyone not already in SF or NYC.

-Location-agnostic companies paying top rates: Linear ($130K-$180K), Basecamp ($110K-$160K), GitLab ($110K-$170K), and Webflow ($115K-$170K).
-Geo-tiered companies like Google and Meta pay 80-95% of HQ rates for remote roles, which at senior levels means $180K-$280K+ in total comp even from a Tier 3 city.
-Netflix pays top-of-market salary regardless of location.
+Several remote-first employers pay location-agnostic salaries at the top of the market in the $130K-$185K base range.
+Geo-tiered big-tech employers pay 80-95% of HQ rates for remote roles, which at senior levels means $180K-$280K+ in total comp even from a tier-3 city.
+Streaming-tier salary-only employers pay top-of-market base regardless of location.

 Will remote UX salaries converge with in-office?